-While you can try to optimize your avoidance by manipulating the ratio of dodge rating to parry rating, increasing your haste and mastery level is a much more worthwhile use of your time, I include the following information only for completeness' sake:
+While you can try to optimize your avoidance by manipulating the ratio of dodge rating to parry rating, increasing your haste and mastery level is a much more worthwhile use of your time, I include the information on it in section 19 (located at the end of the article) only for completeness' sake:

 Sacred Shield, Eternal Flame and their Interaction with Haste.

 Sacred Shield works like a HoT spell, in that Haste (or rather, Spell Haste) reduces the time between applications of the absorb shield.
 This means that we can get more absorbs out of a single cast of Sacred Shield, making it a very potent spell indeed.
 Because Sacred Shield scales with Spell Haste, it also scales with the 10% Spell Haste from Seal of Insight, and the 5% Spell Haste from Moonkin Aura, Darkness and Elemental Oath.

 Sacred Shield grants, when naked and without buffs, 5 shields of 6 second duration and has a standard duration of 30 seconds.
 It grants an extra shield at the following amounts of Spell Haste:

 and every 20% there-after.

 10% Haste is granted by Seal of Insight alone, so you will always get a 6th absorb out of Sacred Shield, even without a single point of haste rating on your gear.
 In essence, this means that if you get a short-term haste buff, be it a trinket use, bloodlust or an encounter buff, you should definitely think about refreshing Sacred Shield before that buff drops off.
 Likewise, if you get a negative haste effect, such as Curse of Tongues, you should aim to replace the Sacred Shield when it is convenient to, as this will make you lose ticks.